briansimiyuj/doctor-appointment-app/README.md

   4. If there are no appointed doctors, display a message saying "No Appointments"
   5. If there are appointed doctors, loop through the appointed doctors array and create a card component and mount it on the Appointed Doctors Page
     a.
 Pass doctor info as props to the card component
+    b.
+Display the doctor's name, date, time, and location

 ### Dark Mode